mzet-/z-dropper/README.md

 ## Purpose

-This repository contains the collection of code execution building blocks and patterns useful during red team engagements.
+This repository contains the collection of initial code execution patterns and C2 mechanisms useful during red team engagements.

+## Scenario 1

+**Objectives:** setup an interactive C2 communication channel between victim machine and a red team controlled server.
+Using sophisticated evasion techniques on both network and host levels are not necessary as target environemnt is not actively monitored so the risks of being exposed are minimal.
+The priority is on having convenient and interactive C2 communication channel with the victim Linux machine.

+**Assumptions:**

+ - Red team members have already achieved remote `/bin/sh` access to the victim machine for example via: mounting successful password guessing attack on ssh service, using (previously acquired) credentials (e.g. SSH key), exploiting publicly exposed service (e.g. postfix), exploting vulnerability in hosted web application.

-## Backend (basic version)
+### Backend

 Staging machine (ephemeral) serving stageless `mettle` payload: